Jenny McCarthy Adds A Hilarious Twist To Quarantine Life With Husband Donnie

-Jenny McCarthy documents quarantine life with husband Donnie Walhberg in a hilarious TikTok video she posted to Instagram where the celebrity couple is seen cleaning, sorting, and doing other mundane household chores.
+Jenny McCarthy documented quarantine life with husband Donnie Walhberg in a hilarious TikTok video she posted to Instagram.
+In the clip, the celebrity couple is seen cleaning, sorting, and doing other mundane household chores.
 The blond stunner is spending lots of time with her handsome hubby in close quarters as they shelter in place due to the coronavirus pandemic.

-In the clip, Jenny and Donnie are together, looking rather unhappy as they perform everyday tasks.
-These include cleaning the toilet, matching socks, taking out the trash, dusting the floor, putting away laundry, and polishing the floor.
+For the video, Jenny and Donnie are together and looking rather unhappy as they perform everyday tasks.
+These include cleaning the toilet, matching socks, taking out the trash, putting away laundry as well as dusting and polishing the floor.

 The video then took a turn for the hilarious as Donnie is seen with his messy, long hair that he had previously kept under his cap.
 Jenny is seen in a housedress.
 She picks up her legs and shows her long leg hair to the camera.
 Donnie posed for that shot, showing off his own legs and pretending they were his stunning wife’s.